I would like to tell about some individual names in English, such as “Jack”, “Jill”, “John”, “Johnny”, etc.

 Thanks for sharing Sadao!

 This article was posted on Wednesday, January 20th, 2016 at 2:10 pm and is filed under Countries & Cultures, England, English, Japan, Languages, USA, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.